JackZ-Twisted/NetWorth/README.md

 # NetWorth
 This is a repository to store any code based tasks in the project.
+The video below is a good resource to learn GitHub basics.